b0sh4ng-github/twitch/README.md

 # Else you can take a set of leaks (Experian, any number I get in email every day) spoof it through banks etc, then shop at Amazon by sending all the warehouses to random

 # To reverse a hash file (password file stored on servers) you simply get a list of primes through the i=set(initial_primes); for threat j in size(i) / count(j): find_primes(j); repeat until done to sys.maxsize or something; then reverse RSA or something easily

+# The find prime algorithm is to divide candidate int ( figure out the ALU internals of your processor or GPU or tensorcore as to exact algorithm ) by already found set of primes then pass prime test if modulo of the divisions is never zero